jonhadfield/ipscout/README.md

 that [publishes](https://cloud.google.com/compute/docs/faq#find_ip_range) network prefixes used by their services.

+### IPAPI

+Query the [ipapi](https://ipapi.co/) API for geolocation data.
+The API is free for up 30,000 requests per day.

 ### IPURL

 IPURL retrieves lists of IP prefixes from user provided URLs and checks the target IP address against them.
-Documents are expected to contains a list of prefixes in CIDR format, one per line.
+Documents are expected to contain a list of prefixes in CIDR format, one per line.

 Example configuration:
 ```yaml